dyo/dyo/README.md

 componentWillUpdate:       function(nextProps, nextState)
 componentDidUpdate:        function(prevProps, prevState)

-componentWillMount:        function()
+componentWillMount:        function(node)
-componentDidMount:         function()
+componentDidMount:         function(node)
-componentWillUnmount:      function()
+componentWillUnmount:      function(node)
 ```

-The main difference is the `componentWillUnmount`, `componentDidMount` and `componentWillMount` lifecycles will have access to the node with which you can optionally animate.
+The main difference is the `componentDidMount` and `componentWillMount` lifecycles will have access to the node.

-Additionally with `componentWillUnmount` you can return a duration number(in ms) back to it and it will remove the element from the dom only after that amount of time has passed.
-This allows you to do animations on that node before the node is removed/added, this works well with the `animate()` helper
+Additionally with `componentWillUnmount` you can return a duration number(in ms) back to it with which it will use to remove the element from the dom only after that amount of time has elapsed.
+This allows you to do animations on that node before the node is removed/added, this works well with the `animate.flip()` helper, be advised you can probably do all this with the `animation.transition('className', callback)` helper, where by you call the setState method within the callback that triggers only after the any transitions that have been added through that className are complete.

 components also have the react like `this.setState(obj)` which triggers a re-render that updates the dom only if something has changed.
 There is also an additional `this.setProps(obj)` though unlike setState it does not trigger a re-render.